-It’s hard to believe the unthinkable could happen, that your child could get bitten by a dog.
-However, there is new dog bite data that might surprise you.
+It’s hard to believe the unthinkable could happen, that your child could get bitten by a dog, but it happens; findings from dog bite data might surprise you.

 The bond between a child and your family dog is amazing.
 Once you experience it for yourself or see it within your family, you understand just how much a child benefits from growing up with a dog in the home.

 The Risk We Face